DeltaQ-SD/deltaq/doc/reports/artefact-A4.md

 | 24 | 28.2s                     | 16777216 | 594332.6 |
 | 25 | 56.79s                    | 33554432 | 590929   |

+`complexity` is a measure of space complexity.
+The difference the two examples above can be put down to the increasing computational complexity associated with processing increasing higher-order polynomials.

 Unfortunately, the problem is inherent in the **semantics** of **sequential composition**, which requires combining every possible delay of the first